noelherrick/phaxio-java/QUICKSTART.md

 ### Sending a fax

-At the heart of the com.phaxio.Phaxio API is the ability to send a fax.
+At the heart of the Phaxio API is the ability to send a fax.
 You pass in a Map<String, Object> to create your fax:

     HashMap<String, Object> faxParams = new HashMap<>();
     faxParams.put("To", "8088675309");